 Each September, the Director and Volunteers Coordinator organize another year of tutor/mentor matches.

-Frances, a volunteer tutor-mentor for YPP from high school through university and a long-time Program Assistant, was hired in January 2016 as Volunteers Coordinator.
-She is in charge of recruiting volunteer tutor/mentors from local high schools, NS Community College and Cape Breton University–though many return from year-to-year.
+Kelsey, a long-time volunteer tutor-mentor for YPP and lead Program Assistant, stepped in to this job in January 2018 when Fran Burton went on maternity leave.
+Kelsey is in charge of recruiting volunteer tutor/mentors from local high schools, NS Community College and Cape Breton University–though many return from year-to-year.

 Early in the school year, volunteer orientation and training are provided.
 At the same time, student-clients are being interviewed, scheduled and matched with their volunteer tutor/mentor.